ezequielgarcia/directfb-lua/README.md

 directfb-lua [Lua](http://www.lua.org) binding to [DirectFB](http://directfb.org).
 It is an automated binding generated from the DirectFB headers.

+Like most Lua automatic binding generators, directfb-lua produces ~10k lines of code out of almost nothing: just a Perl script and a bunch of headers.

+**Unlike** most Lua automatic binding generators, directfb-lua produces **human readable** source code (try it!).
+This is a direct consequence of DirectFB's clean interface.

 For more info, contact me:

 * Ezequiel Garcia elezegarcia@gmail.com